-MBBS (Hons), PhD, FRACP, SFHEA, AFANZAPHE, FHERDSA, GradDip Bioethics, GradCert University Learning & Teaching,
+MBBS (Hons), PhD, FRACP, SFHEA, FANZAPHE, FHERDSA, GradDip Bioethics, GradCert University Learning & Teaching,

-Adrienne Torda is a practicing clinician and medical educator, with specialist qualifications in Infectious Diseases and additional degrees and fellowships in both university learning and teaching and medical ethics.
-Her teaching philosophy is student centred and incorporates adult learning theories with the latest available modalities for designing and delivering medical education.
-Her educational passions include innovation in education, partnering with students, role modelling, and mentoring.
-A current focus is on the development of a forward looking curriculum which integrates teaching students problem solving, analytical thinking, reflective practice, communication skills and teamwork with more traditional medical content and competencies.
-She is involved in curriculum design across the entire undergraduate medical program and also teaches medical students from first to final year, across both campus and the workplace (hospital).
+I am an academic leader and medical educator, as well as a practicing clinician with specialist qualifications in Infectious Diseases, with particular expertise in vaccinations.
+My teaching philosophy is student centred and incorporates adult learning theories with the latest available modalities for designing and delivering medical education.
+I am passionate about innovation in education, partnering with students, role modelling, and mentoring.
+My focus is on the development of a forward looking curriculum which integrates teaching students problem solving, analytical thinking, reflective practice, communication skills and teamwork with more traditional medical content and competencies.
+As head of the School of Clinical Medicine, I am also working on calibration of the student experience by creation of resources and professional development of our clinical teaching staff.

 There are two main areas of interest.
 One is in clinical infectious diseases and the other is medical education research.

 Clinical Research, Medical Education, Infectious Diseases